Lawnmower Man 2: Beyond Cyberspace: Plot

 Walker and his team at "Virtual Light Industries" plan on announcing the functions of the chip and its virtual city to the public and world leaders, though Walker wants to use them for spying and blackmail.
-He uses Jobe to deal with anything that could stop him, such as crashing a plane carrying a senator who is opposed to the launch, and killing anyone who gets too close to the truth through virtual reality.
-Trace, Peter, and the others make an attempt to break into Virtual Light to steal the chip, but are nearly killed by Jobe before they are rescued by Dr. Cori Platt, Trace's former partner and lover.
+He uses Jobe to deal with anything that could stop him, such as crashing a plane carrying a senator who is opposed to the launch and killing anyone who gets too close to the truth through virtual reality.
+Trace, Peter, and the others make an attempt to break into Virtual Light to steal the chip but are nearly killed by Jobe before they are rescued by Dr. Cori Platt, Trace's former partner and lover.

-After stealing the chip they find it is a decoy.
+After stealing the Chiron Chip, they find it is a decoy.
 Walker keeps the real chip in his office and the launch of the chip seems inevitable.
-Jobe begins causing havoc through the chip by accessing credit accounts, ATM machines, and water and power in an attempt to destroy the world so that everyone may join and follow him as a virtual messiah.
+Jobe begins causing havoc through the chip by accessing credit accounts, ATM machines, and water and power utilities in an attempt to destroy the world so that everyone may join and follow him as a virtual messiah.
 Walker attempts to stop Jobe but is gunned down by his own security.

 The group returns to Virtual Light Industries.
 Trace explains that the Egypt link is a dam function designed to prevent "ultimate power".
 Jobe has built around the link without knowing its purpose.
 Trace and the others confront Jobe in his virtual city, in an attempt to get him roused enough to overpower himself.
-"Egypt" kicks in, destroying the virtual city and reducing Jobe to his simpleton persona.
+"Egypt" kicks in, destroying the virtual city and reducing Jobe to his original intellectually disabled persona.
 Peter goes to see Jobe before a wounded Walker takes Peter hostage in an attempt to bargain for the chip.
 Jobe distracts Walker long enough for Trace to strike him, causing him to land on exposed wiring that kills him.
 Peter and the others collect Jobe as they go home.

 Cast

 Production

+In February 1993, it was reported New Line Cinema and August Entertainment were developing a sequel to the The Lawnmower Man.
+The initial development for the sequel began under the working title of CyberJob and centered around Jeff Fahey's return as Jobe Smith.
+The CyberJob incarnation of the script was then abandoned in favor of an ambitious scientist repeating Dr. Angelo's experiments on a new group of subjects who are then set loose upon the cyber network.

 The first Lawnmower Man had been New Line Cinema's highest grossing theatrical release of 1992 and a sequel had been initially advertised with the title Lawnmower Man 2: Mindfire on the 1993 VHS releases of the first film.
 Filming for the sequel commenced in March 1995 in Los Angeles with only Austin O'Brien returning from the original.
-Pierce Brosnan was initially asked to return as well but was unavailable due to the production of GoldenEye - this led to the hiring of Patrick Bergin as Dr. Benjamin Trace.
+Pierce Brosnan was initially asked to return as well but was unavailable due to the production of GoldenEye; this led to the hiring of Patrick Bergin as Dr. Benjamin Trace.
 Original director Brett Leonard was directing Virtuosity at the same time and did not return to helm the sequel to his original film.